tusharmath/qio/packages/docs/core/usage.md

 + import {QIO} from '@qio/core'
 +
 + const Greet = () => console.log('Hello World!')
-+ const GreetIO = QIO.encase(Greet)
++ const GreetIO = QIO.lift(Greet)
 ```

-Calling `GreetIO()` returns a pure data structure which represents a side-effect, that —
+`GreetIO` returns a pure data structure of the type `QIO<void, never, unknown>` which represents a side-effect, that:

-1. Can execute in any environment without any special needs.
+1. Resolves with a `void`.
 2. Never fails.
-3. Resolves with a `void`.
+3. Can execute in any environment without any special needs.

 ## Executing QIO